Creative Spirits logo

 Aboriginal land councils

-Aboriginal land and sea councils help Aboriginal people get back and manage their land, but also help non-Aboriginal people.
+Aboriginal land and sea councils help Aboriginal people get back and manage their land, and are a point of contact for non-Aboriginal people's inquiries.

 What are Aboriginal land councils?